-Eat Well: Eat plenty of fresh fruits, vegetables, and proteins, include also nuts, beans and whole grains.
+Eat Well: Eat plenty of fresh fruits, vegetables, and proteins, including also nuts, beans, and whole grains.
 Indulging in caffeine, fast food and sugar as a quick “pick-me-ups” also produce quick “let-downs.”

 Take Care of Yourself: Just like you make sure your children get to the doctor regularly, make sure you get your annual check-up.
 Being a single mom provides many excuses for skipping your necessary check-ups, but you cannot and should not compromise your health.

 Indulge: Treat yourself to a foot massage, manicure, nice dinner out or a concert to take yourself away from your situation and to reward yourself for the wonderful care you are providing your children.
 You shouldn’t feel guilty about wanting to feel good.

 Remember, if you take care of yourself, your children will be happier, your attitude will improve, and you’ll feel more accomplished and content.